-• Clinical testing found the vaccine outperforms Oxford/AstraZeneca’s
+Clinical testing found the vaccine outperforms Oxford/AstraZeneca’s.

-• University of Washington to waive royalty fees for the duration of the pandemic
+University of Washington to waive royalty fees for the duration of the pandemic.

 The Seattle scientists behind the new vaccine sought to create a ‘second-generation’ COVID-19 vaccine that is safe, effective at low doses, simple to manufacture, and stable without deep freezing.
 These attributes could enable vaccination at a global scale by reaching people in areas where medical, transportation, and storage resources are limited.
+The South Korean company SK Bioscience is leading the vaccine’s clinical development abroad.

-“We know more than two billion people worldwide have not received a single dose of vaccine,” said David Veesler, associate professor of biochemistry at UW School of Medicine and co-developer of the vaccine.
+“We know more than two billion people worldwide have not received a single dose of vaccine,” said David Veesler, an associate professor of biochemistry at UW School of Medicine and co-developer of the vaccine.
 “If our vaccine is distributed through COVAX, it will allow it to reach people who need access.”

 The University of Washington is licensing the vaccine technology royalty-free for the duration of the pandemic.